-During the procedure a piece of skin is cut from a tissue flap from the upper part of your mouth (palate).
+During the procedure, a piece of skin is cut from a tissue flap from the upper part of your mouth (palate).
 Then, the connective tissue is grafted and stitched over the recessed area of the gum.
-Thus, all exposed roots become covered with the grafted connective tissue.
+Thus, all exposed roots become covered with grafted connective tissue.
 Usually, it takes around two weeks for wounds to heal and then the stitches can be removed.

 - Free Gingival Grafts

 In this case, the tissue for grafting is taken from the palate directly and then attached to the recessed gum area.
 The procedure leaves the wound open and is usually more painful.
 A free gingival graft can be used for patients with thin gums when additional tissue is needed in order to enlarge the gums.